 Causes of Dropsy in GoldFish Dropsy

-Dropsy is a condition that can affect any fish but is most commonly seen in goldfish.
+Fish dropsy is a condition that can affect any fish and most commonly seen in aquarium goldfish.
 There are many possible causes of dropsy, including bacterial infection, parasitic infection, environmental stress, and nutritional deficiencies.

 One of the most common causes of dropsy in goldfish is a bacterial infection.
 Stresses from the environment can trigger a rise in fatal disease rates for ornamental goldfish and other freshwater finfish, which may likely be attributed to A. hydrophila.